 In any event, any material deviation is likely to give grounds for a party to claim indemnification for any potential losses and damages pursuant to the relevant contract.Guaranteed standards of performance

 May parties incorporate guaranteed standards of performance whose breach entitles the buyer to liquidated damages or rescission?
-Are there any trade standards for coating, noise and vibration in your jurisdiction, etc?
+Are there any trade standards in your jurisdiction for coating, noise, vibration, etc?

 Do statutory provisions or previous cases in your jurisdiction give greater definition to contractual quality standards?